ALTER AUTHENTICATION POLICY¶

 SECURITY_INTEGRATIONS = ( 'string_literal' [ , 'string_literal' , ... ] )

-Changes the security integrations that that the authentication policy is associated with.
+Changes the security integrations that the authentication policy is associated with.
 This parameter has no effect when SAML or OAUTH are not in the AUTHENTICATION_METHODS list.

 All values in the SECURITY_INTEGRATIONS list must be compatible with the values in the AUTHENTICATION_METHODS list.
 For example, if SECURITY_INTEGRATIONS contains a SAML security integration, and AUTHENTICATION_METHODS contains OAUTH, then you cannot create the authentication policy.